Nooorrrr/Nooorrrr/README.md

 <h1 > 👋 Hey there ! </h1>

 <p>
-  I'm Batman (the lego version) , or as people call me by my fulll name, Noor Benhaddya a 18 year old upcoming software developper who is currently intrested in ctfs and cybersecurity and a computer science student at USTHB 🚀.
+  I'm Batman (the lego version), or as people call me by my fulll name, Noor Benhaddya a 18 year old Usthb survivor and a upcoming software developper who is currently intrested in ctfs and cybersecurity 🚀
 </p>

 <br>